 Model 700 is a top loading gun, meaning no metal is going over the top or the bolt.
 Unlike the model 783, it’s not magazine fed, which helps shooters load faster by creating a fixed frame from a smaller ejection port.

-As for the Remington 783, it’s highly capable of reducing machining time through the help of its metal, detachable box magazines.
-This only requires placing them at the bottom of the rifle and giving a snap afterwards.
-Due to convenience, this is a massive advantage for the model 783 compared to the 700 model.
+As for the Remington 783, it’s capable of reducing machining time through its metal, detachable box magazines.
+This would only require placing the magazine at the bottom of the bolt action rifle and giving a snap afterwards.
+Due to convenience that the detachable magazine provides, this is a good advantage for the model 783 compared to the model 700.

-Modifications and upgrades are always a big consideration for serious enthusiasts.
-It should be easy to find firing pin assemblies, box magazine replacements, rails, bolts, and other upgrades.
+Aside from accuracy, upgrades are always a big consideration for enthusiasts.
+It should be easy to find upgrades like firing pin assemblies, box magazine replacements, stock options, rails, bolts, and others.

 In this aspect, the Remington 700 wins over the Remington 783.
-As mentioned, the former is made for mass production, and its popularity through the years has made it one of the most time-tested rifles in the market.
-This gives shooters a ton of customization options to choose from .
+As mentioned, the former is made for mass production, and its popularity through the years has made it one of the best rifles in the market.
+This gives shooters a ton of customization options .

-Compared to most guns, the Remington 783 is equipped with an adjustable crossfire trigger which allows you to modify the trigger pull weight at around 2.5 to 5 pounds.
-You’ll also find a finger safety in the trigger blade and a gel-filled SuperCell pad which is crucial in minimizing the recoil.
+Compared to most gun models, the Remington 783 is equipped with an adjustable crossfire trigger which you can use to modify the trigger pull weight at around 2.5 to 5 pounds.
+You’ll also find a finger safety in the trigger blade and a gel-filled SuperCell recoil pad.

-On the field, the rifle is suitable for any hand since it has a synthetic pillar bedded beefy stock that provides a natural grip.
-This rifle is lightweight as well, so it’s a great option for hunters who need portability for long distances.
+Going on the field, the rifle provides a natural grip since its synthetic pillar embedded beefy stock.
+This rifle is lightweight as well, so it’s great for hunters who need accuracy and high portability for long distances.

-Shooters can also add any rifle parts to the 700 since it has more aftermarket upgrade options.
-Although these accessories are cheap, they greatly help in developing the rifle’s performance.
+Shooters may also add any high-quality rifle parts to the model 700 since this bolt action has more aftermarket upgrade options.
+Although these accessories are cheap, they greatly help in developing the rifle’s factory performance.
 However, keep in mind that choosing the right scope will be crucial in this rifle because it comes with a two lug design.

 Finally, let’s end this Remington 783 VS 700 comparison by talking about price.
 As said earlier, the qualities of these two say a lot more than what’s on their price tags.
 Put side by side with others at the same price point, these models stand out.

-There is a huge maximum price gap but these are undoubtedly more affordable than other models since both can be bought at almost the same prices.
-Plus, if their capacity is being talked about, they have lots to boast about in that area.
+There is a huge maximum price gap but these are much more affordable than other models since both can be bought at the same prices.
+Plus, they have lots to boast about in terms of capacity.